docksal/docksal/docs/content/stack/configuration-labels.md

 ### io.docksal.virtual-host

 Assign custom virtual host for a container.
-Will only make sense if container exposes web interface, e.g.,
+This will only make sense if the container exposes a web interface, e.g.,

 ```yaml
     labels: